 We found one of the most frustrating issues for the support technicians' lied in their inability to see how their work changed these massive datasets for several weeks.
 The legacy tools hid their outcomes in a "black box"; a disaster for users.
 For that reason, we made transparency, robust testing capabilities, and system monitoring to predict downtime and errors the focus of our design.

 We defined our proposed solution and presented it to our stakeholders, SMEs, and users.
 The design was well-received, but I made a mistake by not getting feedback from the team building the architecture.
 I learned an important lesson; make no assumptions and look for SMEs outside of those identified by the project stakeholders.

 With feedback from our stakeholders, we refined our user flows and began to design the UI.
 We created wireframes to visualize the components of each screen.
 With each "completed" screen, we went back to our users for feedback.
 We also held co-design sessions with our users and developers as we iterated and explored the many possibilities until everyone agreed we'd hit the mark.

-Our users need to understand the big picture when making changes or adding new components to the system.
-Being able to view and edit all of the various components of a workflow in one place increases users' understanding and confidence when using the app, reducing errors.
+Our users need to see the big picture when making changes or adding new analytics to the system.
+The ability to view and edit the various components of a workflow in one place increases users' understanding and confidence when using the app, reducing errors and downtime.

-Support leads and technicians alike want a more transparent system so they can better troubleshoot performance issues.
-They also need to see which reports are in the pipeline and where they're at in the process to ensure they have a comprehensive view of the data.
+Support technicians want a more transparent system to make troubleshooting performance issues easier.
+They also need transparency into the data pipeline to know what reports are pending to have a more holistic view of the data.

-To understand the effect of their changes, our users need to see trends over extended periods of time rather than single outcomes.
-We provided a "safe-space" where users could test their changes against up to six months of production data.
+To understand the effect of their changes, support technicians need to see trends over time rather than single outcomes.
+We provided a "safe space" to test their changes against up to six months of production data without affecting the system.